 Looking for competitive CMC and VMC certificates in 2026?
 We hear you.

-You've configured DMARC at p=reject.
+Youâve configured DMARC at p=reject.
 Your SPF is aligned.
 Your DKIM signs correctly.

-There's only one thing missing to display your logo in Gmail, Yahoo, and Apple Mail: a CMC or VMC (Verified Mark Certificate).
+Thereâs only one thing missing to display your logo in Gmail, Yahoo, and Apple Mail: a CMC or VMC (Verified Mark Certificate).

-And that's exactly what this article is about.
+And thatâs exactly what this article is about.

-The announcement: In a few weeks, you'll be able to order your VMC orCBMC certificate directly from your DMARCTrust dashboard.
+In a few weeks, youâll be able to order your VMC or CMC certificate directly from your DMARCTrust dashboard.
 No more navigating between three different vendors, no more copy-pasting cryptic files.
 We handle everything.

 The offering is currently being tested with a few pilot customers.
-But before we reveal the commercial details, let us explain what you're actually buying.
+But before we reveal the commercial details, let us explain what youâre actually buying.

-1. BIMI in 30 seconds: Why a certificate?
+1. BIMI in 30 seconds: why a certificate?

 BIMI (Brand Indicators for Message Identification) allows you to display your logo next to your emails in compatible inboxes.

-The problem: Anyone can host an SVG file and declare "Here's my BIMI logo."
-Without validation, an attacker could visually impersonate your brand.
+The problem is that anyone can host an SVG file and declare âHereâs my BIMI logo.â Without validation, an attacker could visually impersonate your brand.

-The solution: The VMC (or BMC for "Brand Mark Certificate") proves that you are the legitimate owner of the trademark associated with the logo.
-It's a cryptographic attestation issued by an accredited certification authority.
+The solution is a VMC (or CMC for âCommon Mark Certificateâ), which proves that you are the legitimate owner of the trademark associated with the logo.
+Itâs a cryptographic attestation issued by an accredited certification authority.

 Without this certificate, Gmail and others will ignore your BIMI record.
 With it, your logo displays.

-2. VMC vs. BMC: What's the difference?
+2. VMC vs. CMC: whatâs the difference?

 Two terms are circulating.
-Here's the clarification:
+Hereâs the clarification:

 - VMC (Verified Mark Certificate): The official term used by DigiCert, Entrust, and legacy CAs.
-It's the X.509 standard with BIMI extension.
+Itâs the X.509 standard with BIMI extension.
+Requires a registered trademark.

-In practice: Both do the same thing.
-We'll use "VMC" for convenience, but our CA partners may offer one or the other depending on their internal nomenclature.
+Both achieve the same result: displaying your logo in email clients.
+Weâll use âVMCâ throughout this article, but our CA partners may offer one or the other depending on your needs.

 3. What a VMC certificate contains

-- The applicant's identity: Legal name of your company (as registered with the business registry)
+- The applicantâs identity: legal name of your company (as registered with the business registry)

-- The SVG logo hash: A cryptographic fingerprint of your BIMI logo file
+- The SVG logo hash: a cryptographic fingerprint of your BIMI logo file

-- Your trademark reference: Registration number with EUIPO, USPTO, WIPO, or other national office
+- Your trademark reference: registration number with EUIPO, USPTO, WIPO, or other national office

-- The public key: Used to verify the certificate signature
+- The public key used to verify the certificate signature

-- The certification authority's signature.
+- The certification authorityâs signature

-4. The usual process (and why it's tedious)
+4. The usual process (and why itâs tedious)

 Today, obtaining a VMC looks like this: